Where does the water come from in the Gigastack concept?

 What are the carbon reductions from this project?

-The project partners will establish the carbon reductions as part of this project.
 The work on the Phillips 66 Humber Refinery is an important first step in decarbonising the UK’s largest industrial cluster by carbon emissions.
 This project will demonstrate how this is achievable with renewable hydrogen, acting as a blueprint for similar projects and subsequent deployments UK-wide.